Guide to Ultra Low Emission Zones (ULEZ)

 Operating 24 hours a day, 7 days a week, every day of the year.

-Conversely the “Congestion Charge” which is not in effect 18:00-07:00 on weekdays, or on weekends, public holidays or any days between Christmas Day and New Year's Day.
+Conversely the “Congestion Charge” is not in effect 18:00-07:00 on weekdays, or on weekends, public holidays or any days between Christmas Day and New Year's Day.